Nicolae Ceaușescu: Non-aligned policy feats

 Ceaușescu's Romania was the only Eastern Bloc country that retained diplomatic relations with Israel and did not sever diplomatic relations after Israel's strike on Egypt at the start of the Six-Day War in 1967, to the consternation of the Soviet Union.
 Ceaușescu made efforts to act as a mediator between the PLO and Israel.

 Similarly, Romania was the only Eastern Bloc country to attend the 1984 Summer Olympics in Los Angeles, which had been boycotted by the Soviet Union and its allies in response to the US-led boycott of the 1980 Summer Olympics in Moscow.

 Ceaușescu's Romania was the only Warsaw Pact country that did not sever diplomatic relations with Chile after Augusto Pinochet seized power in the 1973 coup d'état.

 Nicolae Ceaușescu was a close ally and personal friend of dictator Mobutu Sese Seko of Zaire (now the Democratic Republic of the Congo).
 Relations were in fact not just state-to-state, but party-to-party between their respective political machineries, the MPR and the PCR.
 Many believe that Ceaușescu's death played a role in influencing Mobutu to "democratise" Zaire in 1990.

 Ceaușescu reduced the size of the Romanian People's Army by 5%, for which he called the 1986 mock referendum in which 100% voted in favour.
 In line with his policy of keeping a façade of "popular democracy", he also ordered large rallies for peace to be held.

 Moldavian Soviet Socialist Republic

-In August 1976, Nicolae Ceaușescu was the first high-level Romanian visitor to Moldavian SSR since World War II.
+In August 1976, Nicolae Ceaușescu was the first high-level Romanian visitor to the Moldavian SSR since World War II.
 In December 1976, at one of his meetings in Bucharest, Ivan Bodiul said that "the good relationship was initiated by Ceaușescu's visit to Soviet Moldova".